Fairest priced shipping containers online

 The panels are now shipped and transported by the non-profit Donnersberger Initiative for People in Need, which enabled Coco Aquino to obtain a duty-free import of the solar panels.
 The assembly in Bolivia is done by expert volunteers of the association

 Electricians without borders, financially supported by the German Environmental Aid and the GLS Bank.

-Eveon supports with a free shipping container
+Eveon offers support with a free shipping container

 Just as the Willenbachers had overcome the last challenges, a new one arrived: the continuing global container shortage.
 In the wake of the Corona pandemic, demand in the U.S. and Europe for goods from Asia skyrocketed.
 At the same time, major logistics congestion occurred when important ports had to close due to the virus.
 Shipping containers have become a scarce commodity in Europe.
 "It was extremely difficult for us to even find a CSC-certified sea container for transport to Bolivia," says Norbert Willenbacher.